 Examples for specific questions for a 510(k) Pre-Sub:

-· Are there concerns with the proposed predicate device?
+Are there concerns related to the proposed predicate device?

-Dalia Givony can support your company in the Pre-Sub process, from package preparation including bench/ preclinical and clinical study design to preparation for the meeting with FDA and participation in the Pre-Sub meeting.
+Dalia Givony can support your company in the Pre-Sub process, from package preparation including regulatory strategy, bench/ preclinical and clinical study design, to supporting the company in the Pre-Sub meeting.

-Need help establishing your regulatory strategy and prepare a Pre-Sub?
+Need help establishing your regulatory strategy and in Pre-Sub preparation?